 If you need further information or advice about higher education study as a refugee or asylum seeker, the following organisations can help:

-- Refugee Support Network offers support services to help you overcome any challenges you may face, along with useful resources.
+- Refugee Education UK offers support services to help you overcome any challenges you may face, along with useful resources.
 Its 'Thinking Ahead to Higher Education Toolkit' and frequently asked questions are great starting points for refugees and asylum seekers considering applying to university.

-- Student Action for Refugees (STAR) works to create scholarships for refugees in higher education.
+- Student Action for Refugees (STAR) works to create scholarships for refugees and asylum seekers in higher education.
 There is a list of all scholarships available in the UK on its website.

 - UKCISA can help you understand more about tuition fee status in different parts of the UK, as well as other issues related to immigration and education.